🌸 MAKE THIS A SUMMER OF SELF-LOVE → GET THE BUCKET LIST 💛

 “I must hold on tightly, or I will be alone.”

-Many people first notice these patterns when they begin exploring bold anchor text: Shadow Work and the Inner Child, which explains how early emotional experiences continue to influence adult behavior.
+Many people first notice these patterns when they begin exploring: Shadow Work and the Inner Child, which explains how early emotional experiences continue to influence adult behavior.

 Shadow work invites us to gently revisit these patterns, not to relive pain, but to understand the emotional story beneath them.
 And journaling can become a powerful tool in that process.